A Day Trip to Bonifacio Corsica

 | | |

-So now we have finally arrived at the “Med” portion of the “Moscow to the Med” 30-day summer trip and I couldn’t be happier!
+So now we have finally arrived at the Mediterranean portion of this 30-day summer trip and I couldn’t be happier!

-For the next two weeks it’s all about the islands of Italy, France and (mostly) Greece.
-We have three nights and two full days in Sardinia which is not even close to enough time to see this very large and diverse island.
+For the next two weeks, it’s all about the islands of Italy, France, and (mostly) Greece.
+My friend Shannon and I have three nights and two full days in Sardinia which is not even close to enough time to see this very large and diverse island.

 So what do you do when you’re already short on time to see one destination?

-Add in a full day trip to a completely different destination, of course!
+Well, obviously you add a full-day trip to a completely different destination, of course!
 (On paper, this logic somehow made perfect sense.)

 We decide to squeeze in a day trip to the neighboring island of Corsica because it seems too close to pass up.
 And in our defense, on the map it is right there, just begging for a side trip.